Systems Admin

 File Management with Distributed File System (DFS) and Replication

-DFS Namespaces and DFS Replication are both role services under File and Storage Services.
-They must be installed on every server that will participate in the namespace or replication group.
-Run the Add Roles and Features Wizard on both SRV01 and SRV02.
+DFS Namespaces and DFS Replication are two separate role services under File and Storage Services > File and iSCSI Services.
+Both have to be installed on every server that participates in the namespace or the replication group — install them on SRV01 and SRV02.

-In Server Manager, click Manage and select Add Roles and Features.
-Work through the wizard until you reach File and Storage Services.
-Expand File and iSCSI Services and check both DFS Namespaces and DFS Replication.
+Open Server Manager > Manage > Add Roles and Features.
+Click through the wizard until you hit Server Roles, expand File and Storage Services > File and iSCSI Services, and tick both DFS Namespaces and DFS Replication.
+Let it add the management features when prompted.

 Server Manager Add Roles and Features wizard with DFS Namespaces and DFS Replication checkboxes selected under File and iSCSI Services

-On the Confirmation page, review the selected features and click Install.
-The wizard installs both DFS role services and the DFS Management console.
-Repeat the installation on SRV02 before continuing.
+Review on the Confirmation page and click Install.
+The wizard installs the two role services and the DFS Management console.
+No reboot required.
+Repeat the installation on SRV02 before moving on.

 Add Roles and Features wizard Confirmation page listing the selected DFS role services ready for installation